cfug/flutter.cn/src/docs/development/ui/animations/implicit-animations.md

 ---

-With Flutter's [animation library][], you can add motion and create visual effects for the widgets in your UI.
+With Flutter's [animation library][], you can add motion and create visual effectsfor the widgets in your UI.
 One part of the library is an assortment of widgets that manage animations for you.
 These widgets are collectively referred to as _implicit animations_,